 To learn more about the Mario Batali Foundation, visit WWW.MARIOBATALIFOUNDATION.ORG

-Restaurateur-winemaker Joe Bastianich, along with partners Lidia Bastianich and Mario Batali, operates three wineries in Italy, as well as twenty-three successful restaurants worldwide, including Babbo and Del Posto in NYC, Carnevino in Las Vegas, and in 2010, expanded the famed LA eateries Pizzeria and Osteria Mozza to Singapore.
-Earlier that same year, the trio teamed up with Italian retail pioneer Oscar Farinetti to bring Eataly, the largest artisanal food and wine market in the world, to New York.
+Restaurateur Joe Bastianich, along with partners Lidia Bastianich and Mario Batali, owns twenty-five successful restaurants worldwide, including Babbo and Del Posto in NYC, Carnevino in Las Vegas.
+In 2010, he expanded Los Angeles-based Pizzeria Mozza and Osteria Mozza in Singapore.
+Earlier that year, the trio teamed up with Italian retail pioneer Oscar Farinetti to bring Eataly, the largest artisanal food and wine market in the world, to New York.
 The North and South American branches have since flourished, with locations in Chicago, São Paolo, the World Trade Center and most recently, Boston.

 After graduating from the Culinary Institute of America in 1998, Frank began working at Le Cirque 2000 and honed his skills in the kitchen there for two years.
 In 2001, Frank decided to return to his Italian roots.
 He set his sights high, determined to work only for a then up-and-coming chef whom he greatly admired.
 Frank left Le Cirque 2000, printed a single copy of his resume and submitted it to Mario Batali at Babbo.
 He got the job and has worked under his mentor, Mario Batali, ever since and has lead the kitchen as Executive Chef since 2002.